 Initially, I used to crib about me not getting enough time for myself.

 But when I became a mother, I have started setting priorities, working on schedules, and following discipline and routine to manage time and work.

 #5 Health is Wealth

-Health is very important.
-From the time I became a mother, I am vigilant towards my own health.
+Health is essential.
+From the time when I became a mother, I am vigilant towards my health.
 I wish to be fit and healthy because then only I would be able to take care of my little one.

 #6 Home Cooked Foods